dgc-network/Learning-Digitalcoin-from-the-Command-Line/18_3_Setting_Up_a_Channel.md

 ```
 Note that the value is listed in satoshis or microsatoshis, not Digitalcoin!

 > :book: ***What are satoshis and msat?*** You already met satoshis way back in [§3.4](03_4_Receiving_a_Transaction.md).
-One satoshi is one hundred millionth of a digitalcoin, so 300,000 satoshi = 0.003 BTC.
+One satoshi is one hundred millionth of a digitalcoin, so 300,000 satoshi = 0.003 DGC.
 A satoshi is the smallest unit of currency on the Digitalcoin network.
 But, the Lightning network can go smaller, so 1,000 msat, or millisatoshis, equal one satoshi.
-That means that 1 msat is one hundred billionth of a digitalcoin, and 300,000,000 msat = 0.003 BTC.
+That means that 1 msat is one hundred billionth of a digitalcoin, and 300,000,000 msat = 0.003 DGC.

 Now that you have funded your c-lightning wallet you will need information about a remote node to start creating channel process.